Dakuider/Eallfedem/Locations/FlorirPlains.md

 | Government:  | League of Sheriffs | Defenses:     | Shireguard                           |
 | Commerce:    | Yes                | Atmosphere:   | Bustling port city                   |
 | Religion(s): | Founding Family    | Faction(s):   | ...                                  |

+### The Singing Pistachio

+The tavern that's closest to the city's market center, and therefore typically the one with the most patrons.
+The tavern's owner is Susanna Shepherd.